 That said, the purchase of a home can seem daunting.
 This is particularly true for those saving up for the down payment in a state where home values have been increasing so rapidly for years.
-So, what are a person’s options as a first-time homebuyer aspiring to get into the real estate market?
+So, what are the options for first-time homebuyers aspiring to get into the real estate market?

-Thankfully, there are numerous options available to help a first-time homebuyer get into that first home.
+Thankfully, there are numerous home mortgage options and available to help a first-time buyer get into their first house.

 Let’s start by discussing the size of the down payment required.
 The minimum down payment required is often significantly less than what one would expect.
 Many people are under the impression that a 20% down payment is needed, but that’s not necessarily the case.
 Alpine Bank has Fannie Mae and Freddie Mac loan programs that can often get a homebuyer into a new home for as little as 3% down.